-@StringVal annotation is a subtype of an @MatchesRegex annotation if each string matches at least one of the regular expressions.
-Matching is done via the java.lang.String#matches method, which matches against the entire string (it does not look for a matching substring).
+regular expressions B. An @StringVal annotation is a subtype of an @MatchesRegex annotation if each string matches at least one of the regular expressions. @DoesNotMatchRegex (A) is only a subtype of @MatchesRegex (B) if the set of regular expressions A is a superset of the set of regular expressions B. Matching is done via the java.lang.String#matches method, which matches against the entire string (it does not look for a matching substring).